-Here in the states (seeing as how I’m not in Italy), I’m forced to buy what is available, but I choose raw organic cheese, organic tomatoes or tomato sauce.
+Here in the states (seeing as how I’m not in Italy), I buy what is the best and available to me.
+So I choose raw organic cheese, organic tomatoes or tomato sauce and organic fresh vegetables.

 Pizza to me has to be done authentically and healthfully.
 There can be so much good for you in pizza, but when you always have pizza made with white flour, processed (pasteurized) cheese, pepperoni, and other greasy meats, it (may taste good, but)takes a toll on you especially if it becomes a weekly habit.